adithom/mpl-ros-container/README.md

 ### Prerequisites

 - Docker installed on your system
-- Windows X server for display forwarding on Windows OS (I used VcXsrv)
+- Windows X server for display forwarding (I used VcXsrv or xQuartz for MacOS)

 ### Clone the Repository with submodule